zulip/zulip/templates/zerver/help/change-organization-url.md

 organization URL is a disruptive operation for users:

-* Users will be logged out of existing sessions on the web, mobile and desktop apps and need to login again.
+* Users will be logged out of existing sessions on the web, mobile and desktop apps and need to log in again.
 * Any [API clients](/api) or [integrations](/integrations) will need
   to be updated to point to the new organization URL.